 Source: Nathan Smith

-The set of forms a new vendor is required to complete to become an EPIC vendor (Vendor Information Packet) has recently been updated to include a Business Diversity Certification form.
+The set of forms a new vendor is required to complete to become an EPIC vendor (Vendor Information Packet) has recently been updated to include a Supplier Diversity Certification form.
 This addition to the packet assists a vendor's registration with IU as a small-, woman-, minority-, and/or veteran-owned business.

 If you find that you need to send a Vendor Information Packet (VIP) to a vendor always select the packet from the OneStart EPIC portal under “Department Resources” tab.
 This will ensure you always have the most up-to-date version.